luisqtr/exciteometer/docs/2_SetupDevices.md

 Some important notes about communication between `Excite-O-Meter|Devices` and Unity are:

 - The device that runs `Excite-O-Meter|Devices` to receive data from the sensor **must** be in the same local network (WiFi, LAN) than the device that runs your XR application in Unity.
 Regardless if you run the Android or Win10 version.
 - Use the **Android APK** if you already have easy access to an Android phone configured in developer mode.
-Beware that the you need keep the mobile screen awake (e.g., touching the screen) while the data collection is happening (*for this reason we recommend running Win10 UWP even if it requires two PCs*).
+Beware that the you need keep the mobile screen awake (e.g., touching the screen) while the data collection is happening (*for this reason we recommend running Win10 UWP*).
-- To use the **Win10 UWP**, the `Excite-O-Meter|Devices` app **MUST run on a different PC** than the computer running the Unity Editor or compiled `.exe` application, (connected via LAN).
-This problem is caused by a loopback restriction of UWP apps.
-There are [posts in StackOverflow](https://stackoverflow.com/questions/33259763/uwp-enable-local-network-loopback) suggesting a workaround to avoid the restriction, but they haven't been tested yet.
+- To use the **Win10 UWP**, the `Excite-O-Meter|Devices` has a [loopback restriction in UWP apps](https://stackoverflow.com/questions/33259763/uwp-enable-local-network-loopback) that complicates data streaming on the same PC.
+You can use the [PowerShell script described here](https://github.com/luisqtr/exciteometer-devices-UWP#creating-an-exception-for-the-loopback-restriction) to create an exemption and allow streaming and receiving LSL data from the same device.
 - When **building your app in Unity** as standalone.
 The first time you run the `.exe`, it will likely prompt a Windows Security alert (*as in the image below*) requesting access to the network. **You must approve allow access**.
 Since the `Excite-O-Meter|Devices` internally uses socket communication to send data between the sensor and Unity, it needs access to the network.
 If you do not approve this message, your application will not be able to receive data in your Unity application.
 This issue can be fixed creating an explicit exception for incoming messages in the *Windows Defender Firewall*.

 <img src="./docsimgs/exampleFirewallAlert.png" width="50%">